-The New Zealand dollar stabilized above 0.6820 against the US dollar on Monday, after testing 52-week lows in the previous session on panic selling amid reports of a new and possibly vaccine-resistant COVID variant.
-The Kiwi has also been reeling from expectations of higher US interest rates amid recent hawkish signals from the Federal Reserve.
-The Reserve Bank of New Zealand meanwhile raised the Official Cash Rate by 25 basis points to 0.75%, in line with expectations but fell short of market speculations for a more aggressive 50 bps hike that analysts believed would be more supportive of the currency.
-RBNZ minutes also showed that policymakers considered a faster pace of hikes, but chose to be cautious given the continuing pandemic and the very high levels of household debt.
-Meanwhile, RBNZ chief economist Yuong Ha said on Monday that the new variant would need to have a dramatic economic impact to deter the central bank from further rate hikes.
-Trading Economics
+The New Zealand dollar stabilized below 0.6800 against the US dollar on Friday, remaining vulnerable to Omicron variant-related headlines and expectations of further policy tightening by the Federal Reserve.
+The Kiwi has been in a downtrend since the start of November amid a series of hawkish signals from the Federal Reserve.
+The Reserve Bank of New Zealand also raised the Official Cash Rate by 25 basis points to 0.75% in its last meeting, in line with expectations but fell short of market speculations for a more aggressive 50 bps hike that analysts believed would be more supportive of the currency.
+Meanwhile, RBNZ assistant governor Christian Hawkes recently commented that a stronger currency will help the central bank achieve its policy objectives more quickly.

 USD/CAD - Bias = Bullish